siennabienna/workshop_4/README.md

 # Making my own Code using User Input Events

 I wanted to bring back my fish code in a new way for this workshop.
-I had the idea that the fish's speed could be manipulated by a slider, and an aspect of the fish's appearence could be dictated by the user as well.
+I had the idea that the fish's speed could be manipulated by a slider, and an aspect of the fish's appearance could be dictated by the user as well.

 I decided that I wanted there to be a screen that asked the user if they wanted to see the fish, using buttons.
 I then wanted it to open up on the fish screen which would have the slider for fish speed, but would also have a dropdown menu that would allow the user to put the face of a Beatle over the fishes.